 - Packing and loading your car - 1 to 2 hours.

-- Traveling to the destination, including rest stops and time for contingencies - as required.
+- Travelling to the destination, including rest stops and time for contingencies - as required.

 - Arriving at the campground, checking in, locating the site, and deciding on how it will be configured - at least 30 minutes.
 Aim to arrive as close to check-in time as possible.